A Complete Guide to Pontoon Boat Sea Legs

 Then there’s the gimmicks and frills!
 Do you want to manage your pontoon’s sea legs using a remote?
 It will cost between $300 and $400.

-The warranty “ You will discover a warranty with your sea legs.
+The warranty “You will discover a warranty with your sea legs.
 However, they may differ and range from a one-year to a two-year warranty.
 Inquire about the specifics of your warranty with your dealer, and read the tiny print!
-The guarantee on your sea legs may be invalidated if you use them incorrectly after they’ve been fitted.
+The guarantee on your sea legs may be invalidated if you misuse them after they’ve been fitted.

 Pontoon Sea Legs vs. Traditional Hydraulic Lifts